 3) Mistakes most founders make when it comes to hiring a startup partner.

 4) My step by step process for hiring a co-founder

 5) Mistakes for hiring a Technical Co-Founder/CTO & Programmers for your startup

 6) How you can use the same formula to assemble your own AVENGERS team

 7) Answers to your burning questions

 You can check out the guide here! [ Insert link here ]

 If you do end up sharing the guide, feel free to tag me in your post :).

-And if you find your co-founder, please keep me posted I’d love to hear your story and will share it with more people.
+And if you find a co-founder, please keep me posted, I’d love to hear your story and will share it with more people.
 I love helping people on hiring co-founder, so I’d love to hear from you as well.